BilalBAI/blockchain-research/docs/index.md

 ## Introduction

-While the mainstream research approach typically centers on Bitcoin as the gateway to the digital asset realm, focusing predominantly on its status as the pioneering, market-leading blockchain, we adopt a different perspective.
+While the mainstream research approach typically centers on Bitcoin as the Layer 1 gateway to the digital asset realm, focusing predominantly on its status as the pioneering, market-leading blockchain, we adopt a different perspective.
 We advocate for Ethereum as the starting point, contending that a comprehensive understanding of Ethereum and its intricate ecosystem provides a nuanced insight into the contemporary landscape of digital assets.

 Unlike Bitcoin's minimalist protocol, Ethereum embodies a versatility that extends beyond mere currency functions.
 Ethereum serves as a platform for decentralized applications and smart contracts, offering a rich tapestry of possibilities for innovation and development.
 Its vibrant developer community constantly explores cutting-edge cryptographic and computer science technologies, pushing the boundaries of blockchain capabilities and inspiring other blockchain ecosystems.